 While it is not necessarily difficult to install a floating floor, you may want to consider having it done by a professional installer.
-Hydri-Core planks have an attached padding so no purchased padding is necessary, Hydri-Core tiles can be installed with or without a purchased underlayment padding.
+Planks can be installed with or without padding; it is the discretion of the installer/home owner.
 Over a concrete slab; a moisture barrier is recommended but not required, and should consist of at least a 6 mil polyethylene film with the sheets overlapping 6" and taped to prevent moisture migrating to the flooring.